nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 app enables them to easily:
 - Record down information of properties (landlord, address, rental price, unit type).
 - Record down information of clients (name, contact number, budget), who are looking to rent properties.
-- Record down instances where a client decides to rent a property/ stop renting a property.
+- Record down instances where a client decides to rent a property/stop renting a property.
 - View client and property information quickly.

 ___